 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-Pictures may be needed of your bodily structures.
+Images may be needed of your bodily structures.
 This can be done with: X-raysCT scanMRI scan

 The treatment for torticollis depends on whether it is